jiren/js_vars/README.md

   namespace: To change particular variable namespace
   json: To change rendering object fields.

+### Configuration - It is optional

+  To change default namespace add following code to your config initializers

+  i.e in `config/initializers/js_vars.rb`

+    JsVars.configure do |c|
+      c.namespace = 'MyNamespace'
+    end

+  So now by default all variables renders in  `MyNamespace` namespace

 ## Installation

 Add this line to your application's Gemfile: